sds/mock_redis/README.md

 ## Requirements

-* Ruby 2.4+
+Ruby 2.6+

-The current implementation is tested against **Redis 6**.
+The current implementation is tested against Redis 6.2.
 Older versions may work, but can also return different results or not support some commands.

 ## Getting Started